chs-tg/greekLit/README.md

 # `greekLit`

-Identifiers for the Center of Hellenic Studies' `greekLit` namespace for CTS URNs.
+Identifiers for the Center of Hellenic Studies' `greekLit` namespace for CTS URNs (`http://chs.harvard.edu/ctsns/greekLit`).

 To submit a new text group or work identifier, submit an issue to this repository using the appropriate issue template.